 Following an afternoon at leisure to explore the city’s heritage architecture, we enjoy our final farewell meal at a local restaurant.
 (Overnight Rockhampton) BD

 Day 15: Wednesday 10 August, Depart Rockhampton

 - Tilt Train from Rockhampton to Brisbane Roma Street (0710-1450)

-After an early breakfast, we transfer to the Rockhampton Station where we board the Tilt Train to Brisbane.
+Early this morning we transfer to the Rockhampton Station where we board the Tilt Train to Brisbane.
 From our seats we will enjoy the picturesque scenery of Gympie, the Glasshouse Mountains and the Sunshine Coast hinterland.
-A light lunch will be served on the train.
+Continental breakfast and a light lunch will be served on the train.
 We are scheduled to arrive at Brisbane’s Roma Street Station at 2.40pm where our tour officially ends.
 BL